 People may misjudge the risk in some situations.
 Make sure everyone knows the risk of each test system.
 Reward people who work safely.
 Don't reward unsafe behavior.

 Encourage people to take emergency response training.
 "ABC's" training (Airway, Breathing, Circulation) can be very helpful should someone receive a shock.
 Basic "First Aid" training is useful should someone become injured after being startled/shocked by high voltage.

 Consider getting a "Home Defibrillator" along with a good First Aid kit to help with your emergency response.

-Hipot testing is fairly safe but it can present some risk to operators.
+Hipot testing can present some risk to operators.
 With training, careful process design, and proper preparation, employers can reduce the risk of harm from high voltage testing.